liorocks/pdfmake-unicode/readme.md

 import pdfMake from 'pdfmake/build/pdfmake';
 import pdfMakeUnicode from 'pdfmake-unicode';

-// this part is crutial
+// this part is crucial
 pdfMake.vfs = pdfMakeUnicode.pdfMake.vfs;

 let docDefinition = { content: 'Your unicode text will go here.' };